 Elevation: 49 feet / 15 meters

 Bear Lake is a well-marked trail and is one of the easiest hikes in Rocky Mountain National Park.
-The trailhead serves as a starting point for several different routes, including a short loop around the stunning Bear Lake but experienced hikers can continue on to one of the more challenging trails.
+The trailhead serves as a starting point for several different routes, including a short loop around the stunning Bear Lake.
+Experienced hikers can continue on to one of the more challenging trails.
 Keep your eyes open for wildlife.

 The trail to Bear Lake is open from March to November.
-If you want to make the best of the breathtaking views, make sure to get an early start before it gets crowded since its a popular trail, especially in summer.
+If you want to make the best of the breathtaking views, make sure to get an early start before it gets crowded since it’s a popular trail, especially in the peak season of summer.

 Recommended Reading: 20 Best Airbnbs in Colorado to Stay In on Your Next Vacation